 Chordata is a motion capture system that you can build yourself.
 Our goal is taking the world of motion capture to the universe of DIY technologies with an Open Hardware approach.

-For a quick introduction you can watch the video below, or visit our website.
+For a quick introduction you can visit our website.

 Detailed technical information, building instructions and user manual are available at our wiki.